Tresquel/Stios/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+What is the bug?

 **How to recreate the bug**

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What did you expect to happen?

 **Additional context**
-Add any other context about the problem here.
+Add anything else here